• Free shipping on all orders

 Size: Medium

-This breed of cat originated in Egypt and is truly unique due to its beautiful spotted pattern on a usually bronze or silver background.
+This cat breed originated in Egypt and is truly unique due to its beautiful spotted pattern on a usually bronze or silver background.
 Plus, with its large, rounded eyes, this cat seems constantly surprised, which gives it an absolutely charming look.

 The Egyptian Mau is a shy and rather sensitive cat.
 Its exceptional sense of hearing and cautious nature makes it easily startled by sudden loud noises.
 So, if you live in a particularly noisy environment or have rambunctious children, you should consider another breed, as the Mau is likely to become stressed in this type of environment.